preset-io/allstars/README.md

 joins, and even receive SQL-like commands to enrichiment as in `INSERT ('table1', 'table2', 'table_1.id = table2.id') INTO estrella.joins;`

+## It's driver, not a proxy!

+Estrella is **NOT** a service that lives somewhere in between your database and your application, it's a Python `dbapi` driver + `sqlalchemy` dialect.
+This means it's **NOT** an external service you need to launch, keep up and observe, it's meant to be installed and used as a simple database driver.

+What if I'm not in python? well, hoping a community develops and builds driver for other languages that interact with Estrella REST service that's written in Python

 # What's in an Estrella semantic layer?